Masterluke87/Permutation/README.md

  [0 0 0 1 1 0 1 0 0 0]]
 ```

- In addition, the -t switch controls a target speads, leading to more evenly distributed array.
+ In addition, the -t switch controls a target spread, allowing to create more evenly distributed array indices.